nisargakadam/nisargakadam/README.md

 ### ⚡ Fun fact:
-I break models *on purpose* — and then make them stronger.
+I love to break models *on purpose* — and then make them stronger.